amcgladd/pizza/README.md

 This application allows users to order a custom pizza and receive a price based on customizations.
 It makes use of object constructors and prototypes.

 ### BDD specs
-* This program will allow users to select a pizza size and receive a price.
+* This program will allow users to select a pizza size and receive a generic price.
   * Example Input: size: small // size: medium // size: large
   * Example Output: $10 // $10 // $10